phongduong/my-portfolio/data/posts/create-and-execute-a-task-in-gulpjs.md

 ---
 title: Create and execute a task in Gulpjs
 description: Task is the main concept of Gulpjs.
-Everything you do in Gulpjs is create tasks and execute them
+Everything you do in Gulpjs is creating and executing them
 date: 2020-09-18T07:32:30.940Z
 tag: gulpjs
 ---
 A task is an asynchronous JS function.
-It has 2 types public tasks and private tasks.
+It has 2 types: public tasks and private tasks.

 Public tasks: tasks that you export from gulpfile and run in gulp command

 Private tasks: tasks that you don't export from gulpfile.
-You use them in `serires()` and `parallel()` function
+You can use them in `serires()` and `parallel()` functions

 **Note:** One thing to remember that Gulpjs doesn't support synchronous function.
 If you return something in your task, it must be stream, promise, event emitter, child process or observable.
-If you don't return any, you must call the `callback` function to signal completion.
+If you don't return anything, you must call the `callback` function to signal completion.
 The `callback` function is passed to your task as the argument.

 In the `gulpfile.js`, you write a function and export it as default